AuHau/toggl-cli/docs/api.md

 Currently there is no API reference available, for details see directly the code which is well documented and readable [here](https://github.com/AuHau/toggl-cli/blob/master/toggl/api/models.py).

+## Configuration

+As described at [Configuration section](index.md#configuration) Toggl CLI heavily depends on configuration, which is also true for the API wrappers.

+You can specify the config object to be used for the API calls passing the object to TogglSet's methods and entities's constructor using
+`config=<config object>` (examples bellow).
+If no config object is passed, the default config is parsed from config file at `~/.togglrc`.

+If you want to use some config object across whole application, you can replace the default config object using call `utils.Config.set_default(<config_obj>)` (example bellow).
+It is recommended to put this step as part of bootstraping of your application.

 ## Examples

 The API wrapper classes follow similar design pattern like Django's ORM classes.
 Here are some examples of the API calls.